 Treating Swim Bladder Disease in saltwater fish will depend on the severity of their condition.
 In mild cases, adjusting feeding habits and improving water quality could be enough to resolve the issue.
 In moderate to severe cases, more advanced treatments can be necessary.

 One treatment option is to fast the fish for a few days to reduce pressure on their swim bladder and allow it to heal.
 Adding Epsom salt to the water can also help with constipation and reduce swelling.
-Antibiotics may be necessary if their swim bladder disease is caused by a bacterial infection.
+Antibiotics will be necessary if their swim bladder disease is caused by a bacterial infection.

 In some cases, surgery might be necessary to correct severe swim bladder issues.
 This is a risky procedure and should only be considered as a last resort.